Microsoft Teams

 Can devices be registered to a phone number routed to Microsoft Teams?

-Although it is not possible to register a device to a phone number that is routed from our SBC to Microsoft Teams, you can use a separate phone number.
-In the Microsoft Teams client, you can configure this separate number so that both the Microsoft Teams client and the device ring simultaneously.
-Alternatively, you can use Microsoft Teams-certified phones.
+It is not possible to register a device to a phone number that is routed from our SBC to Microsoft Teams.
+However, you can use a separate phone number.
+In the Microsoft Teams client, you can configure this separate number so that both the client and the device ring simultaneously.
+Alternatively, Microsoft Teams-certified phones can also be used.

-Currently, only certified SIP phones can be connected directly to Microsoft.
-However, the sipcall virtual PBX provides a solution: You can register SIP-enabled devices with our virtual PBX using a separate phone number.
-For DECT base stations that are not SIP-enabled and are connected via an on-premise phone system, you can either connect the on-premise system to sipcall via a SIP trunk or replace them with SIP-enabled DECT base stations.
+Currently, only certified SIP phones can be connected directly to Microsoft Teams.
+The sipcall virtual pbx offers a practical solution here: The SIP-enabled devices are simply registered via a separate phone number to our virtual pbx.
+For DECT base stations that are not SIP-enabled and are connected via an on-premise phone system, there are two options: Either the on-premise phone system is connected to sipcall via a SIP trunk, or the DECT base stations are replaced with SIP-enabled models.

 Can I combine my existing phone system with Microsoft Teams telephony?

-Thanks to the sipcall virtual PBX, parallel operation is easily possible.
-In the sipcall customer portal, you can decide which phone numbers should be used with the sipcall virtual PBX, routed via SIP trunk to your existing phone system, or directed to Microsoft Teams via a hosted SBC.
+Thanks to the sipcall virtual pbx, parallel operation is easily possible.
+In the sipcall customer portal, you can decide which phone numbers should be used with the sipcall virtual pbx, routed via SIP trunk to your existing phone system, or forwarded to Microsoft Teams via a hosted SBC.

-Which sipcall phone numbers support the Microsoft Teams option?
+On which sipcall phone numbers can the Microsoft Teams option be ordered?

-The Microsoft Teams option can currently be ordered for sipcall phone numbers in Switzerland and Germany.
+The Microsoft Teams option can be ordered for all sipcall phone numbers (Swiss and international).

 How is the installation carried out?